Aspah/Pdf_Booking_Printing/README.md

 Solution: This utility rearrange the pages of the pdf file in a way that achieve the correct order in the printed book.
 After this, you take the output_pdf and configure the printer in "two page for sheet, doble-siding printing".
 And if your printer shift the page automatically, you have to set "Short edge flip" or something similar.

+Also, you can use this utility with any number of PDFs at once.

 I hope that this may will be usefull for you.
 And that someone ever use it apart from me jajaja.

 Greetings!